apache/beam/website/src/documentation/programming-guide.md

 All state and timers for a key is scoped to the window it is in.
 This means that depending on the timestamp of the input element the ParDo will see different values for the state depending on the window that element falls into.
-In addition, once the input watermark passes the end of the window, the runner should garbage collect all state for that window. (note: if allowed lateness is set to a positive value for the window, the runner must wait past the end of the window in order to garbage collect state).
+In addition, once the input watermark passes the end of the window, the runner should garbage collect all state for that window. (note: if allowed lateness is set to a positive value for the window, the runner must wait for the watemark to pass the end of the window plus the allowed lateness before garbage collecting state).
 This can be used as a garbage-collection strategy.

-For example, give the following:
+For example, given the following:

 ```java
 PCollection<KV<String, ValueT>> perUser = readPerUser();